mclear/Sesame/README.md

-Sesame provides NFC based login and logout functionality for the Microsoft Windows Operating System.
+NFC Sesame provides NFC based login and logout functionality for the Microsoft Windows Operating System.

-#In case of emergencies
+# In case of emergencies

 If you are having trouble logging in, open an RDP session from another machine and then use your username and password to login again.